University of Nevada, Las Vegas: Evolution to UNLV

-Greek life
+Campus shooting

+On December 6, 2023, a mass shooting occurred on campus when 67–year–old Anthony James Polito opened fire at the Frank and Estella Beam Hall and Student Union buildings.
+Polito, who had applied to be a professor at the campus but was rejected, killed three people and critically wounded a fourth before being fatally shot in a shootout with police.

+One of the victims of the 2023 shooting, Patricia Navarro-Velez, was named as part of a federal investigation by the Department of Education into the school's diversity, equity, and inclusion (DEI) efforts alongside another professor who was no longer employed by the university.
+The investigation was part of the second Trump administration's efforts to remove DEI programs from within schools and government agencies.
+The school confirmed that Navarro-Velez was being investigated, and a spokesperson for the school said that she was part of the PhD Project, which is an organization which aims to recruit a "broader talent pipeline" into doctoral programs.
+On March 21, 2025, the Department of Education claimed that schools had violated the 1964 Civil Rights Act by partnering with the organization.

 Campus

 The main campus of UNLV is on 332-acres in centrally located Paradise, Nevada.

 Midtown UNLV is an ongoing private-public development along Maryland Parkway, a border street to the school.
 Development began in 2002 and its purpose is to expand the university to meet the demands of a major university in the Las Vegas metropolitan area.
 The project to improve the "front door" of the university by improving amenities for students and businesses along Maryland Parkway.
 The goals are to reduce vacant spaces, lower business turnover rates, and create space for the university to expand.
 Additionally, the project aims to create new housing developments close to campus.
 Major funding is through state funding sources along with private donations.